Well, internet to the rescue! I will explain the basics, in simple,

 Your next question should be if there is a limit to air-gapping.
 Sure, there are two limits!
-One is simply that as you increase energy storage and power transferred, you are also increasing the losses in the windings.
-At some point you will reach the thermal limit of the copper loss, just as you did with the humble, simple line-frequency transformer.
+One is simply that as you increase energy storage and power transfer, you are also increasing the losses in the windings.
+At some point you will reach the thermal limit from copper loss, just as you did with the humble, simple line-frequency transformer.
 This amount of air-gapping is often chosen as optimum trade-off by designers.
 But then there is another problem: As the effective permeability drops, so does the coupling between the windings.
-The transformer will start producing a strong stray field, and will start exhibiting large uncoupled inductances which can lead to the destruction of power transistors and diodes, and in most cases will require additional snubbering.
+The transformer will start producing a strong stray field, and the stray (uncoupled) inductances will become large relative to the main inductances and the circulating currents, which can lead to the destruction of power transistors and diodes, and in most cases will require additional snubbering.
 So, the designer must in some cases settle for less air-gapping than what the thermal limits of the windings would suggest.
 In any case, these coupling problems can be minimized by proper construction of the transformer: The primary and secondary windings can be interspersed, bifiliar winding is sometimes possible, and it's often a good idea to add a thick copper foil around the entire, completed transformer, core and all, forming a shorted turn.
 Such a shorted turn will force the total external flux to zero, making sure that the flux through the coil assembly will be equal to that outside it (in the side legs of the core), thus improving the coupling.

 Lastly in this air gapping business, you should be aware that air isn't always air!
 Very often cores are "airgapped" by inserting sheets of paper, plastic, or other non-magnetic, insulating materials between the core halves.
 The effect is the same.

 Let's see how this applies to practice.
-One common task is designing a choke that has to exhibit a certain inductance, while being able of conducting a certain amount of current before saturating.
-Note that for DC applications the limit of flux density is always saturation related.
+One common task is designing a choke that has to exhibit a certain inductance, while being capable of conducting a certain amount of current before saturating.
+Note that for DC applications the limit of flux density is always saturation-related.
 Do you remember what I wrote further up?
 At high frequencies, the limit is given by core loss, and at low frequencies, by saturation.
 And DC is simply a very, very low frequency... :-)

 From the AL value alone, we can easily calculate that 35 turns would be required.
 Now, how can we calculate the flux density?
 After all, there is no voltage applied across the winding!